 Once the document header has been correctly filled in, you can add items to your purchase order.
 If you selected the Blind Receipt option, you need to add items to either your stock received or invoice tab first.

 There are two fields where items can be added.
-In the upper field, you can add stock items to the order.
-The lower field is for additional costs – any non-inventory or service items (e.g. shipping and handling) that need to be added to the order.
+In the upper field, you can add stock or non-inventory items to the order.
+The lower field is for additional costs – any service items (e.g. shipping and handling) that need to be added to the order.

 NOTE: It is recommended to set up products before creating purchase orders.
 For more information, see Product and Service Management.